-Whenever I take them to a party they disappear in no time (ugh and I can never stop at just one).
-Here I’ve made them into a fall inspired treat that both young and old alike will love!
+Here I’ve made them into a fall-inspired treat that both young and old alike will love!
+Whenever I take them to a Halloween party or Thanksgiving dinner they disappear in no time (ugh and I can never stop at just one).

-I’ve mentioned in the recipe if you are making them for adults I’d use the marshmallow fondant then for kids just the green airheads like that pictured.
+I’ve mentioned in the recipe if you are making them for adults I’d use the marshmallow fondant, then for kids use the green airheads as pictured.

 I’m assuming if you did mix pumpkin into rice krispie treats they’d probably almost immediately go stale and the consistency and everything would just be off.
 You could add a little pumpkin pie spice though.

 I bought a few different ingredients trying to figure out which would be best for the stem.
 I got mini Twix, red vines black licorice, and pretzel rods (I’ve also seen tootsie rolls used).